Omaha race riot of 1919: Escalation

 Shots were fired as the mob pillaged hardware stores in the business district and entered pawnshops, seeking firearms.
 Police records showed that more than 1,000 revolvers and shotguns were stolen that night.
 The mob shot at any policeman; seven officers received gunshot wounds, although none of the wounds were serious.

 Louis Young, 16 years old, was fatally shot in the stomach while leading a gang up to the fourth floor of the building.
 Witnesses said the youth was the most intrepid of the mob's leaders.
 Pandemonium reigned outside the building.
 At Seventeenth and Douglas Streets, one block from the courthouse, James Hiykel, a 34-year-old businessman, was shot and killed.

 The mob continued to strike the courthouse with bullets and rocks, and many civilians were caught in the midst of the mayhem.
 Spectators were shot while women were thrown to the ground and trampled.
-Blacks were dragged from streetcars and beaten.
+Black people were dragged from streetcars and beaten.
 Many members of the mob even inflicted minor wounds upon themselves.